TE109/User-and-Employee-graphql-implementation/README.md

 MongoDB: NoSQL database for storing user and employee data.<br>
 GraphQL: API query language for handling data requests.<br>
 Mongoose: ODM (Object Data Modeling) library to interact with MongoDB.<br>
-Crypto: Used to hash passwords for security.<br>"# User-and-Employee-graphql-implementation"
+Crypto: Used to hash passwords for security.<br>